Services - Substantial Website Determination

 The same folks who brought us the website auditing standard WCAG-EM 1.0 have also brought us the Web Consortium Accessibility Guidlines Evaluation Methodology (WCAG-EM 1.0) with some guidance on determining the substantial part of a website for accessibility auditing and remediation.
 A review of that document reveals a great baseline, but one that requires experience to interpret and apply.
 For a practical guide to this, we suggest a "Tackling a Huge Website with WCAG-EM" presentation made by Access2online's Coordinator at the annual conference of the International Association of Accessibility Orofessionals.

 More importantly, the enforcement folks like DoJ and OCR are not bound by that document.
 They have some important additional considerations to define "substantial".

-Yet defining the substantial part of a website is the foundation for everything to follow in terms of a website becoming accessible.
+Yet defining the substantial part of a website is the foundation for everything to follow in terms of a large website becoming accessible.

 Bidders will inflate their bids to cover this uncertainty.
 Worse, they will seek to define substantial as small as possible during the course of the project, after all, we are talking fixed price.